tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 Net sales are higher and less variable in 2025 compared to the same period last year.
 The winter drop in November 2024 helped establish a consistent flow of clients, providing a reliable revenue stream not dependent on the outcome of releases.

 #### Product Performance
-The 4 most popular items were Swockets (socks), wrist/elbow sleeves, and training shorts when it came to quantity sold and revenue amongst new customers.
+The 4 most popular items were swockets (socks), wrist/elbow sleeves, and training shorts when it came to quantity sold and revenue amongst new customers.
 Out of these items, new customers would spend the most on orders with training shorts— purchasing multiple shorts along with other products in each order.
 For orders consisting of the other items, they spent considerably more than the price of the item because they would buy them with other SWO products.
 The most prominent case of this was with lightning (white) swockets with 85 percent of orders with it having other SWO products.
-The least popular items according to revenue generated were the oversized T-Shirt, lightning necklaces, and wristbands.
+The least popular items according to revenue generated were oversized T-Shirts, lightning necklaces, and wristbands.
 There were little orders for them and the products were mostly accompanied by the most popular ones.

 For existing customers, it was a similar case with the most popular items being the same based on the number of orders.
 The AOV of each of them was primarily dictated by them being bought collectively rather than individually.
 The worst performing products by revenue were carrying bags and lightning necklaces which were either bought individually or with the best-selling products.

 #### Recommendations
-Based on these insights, SWO should cater to new customers by having a large supply of Swockets, wrist/elbow sleeves, and training shorts — focusing more on Swockets and less on lightning necklaces and wristbands.
+Based on these insights, SWO should cater to new customers by having a large supply of swockets, wrist/elbow sleeves, and training shorts — focusing more on swockets and less on lightning necklaces and wristbands.
 There is still potential for oversized T-Shirts to generate some revenue so bundling it with some of the most popular items could be beneficial.
-For existing customers, the focus should primarily be on supplying items from the latest drop —a focusing on the training shorts due to its revenue generating potential and supplying less of carrying bags and lightning necklaces.
+For existing customers, the focus should primarily be on supplying items from the latest drop — focusing on the training shorts due to its revenue generating potential and supplying less of carrying bags and lightning necklaces.

 ## Data Structure & Cleaning Process
 This entity relational diagram shows tables that were derived from a Shopify orders export file that provides transactional information.
 It has an orders and product fact table and dimension tables which include: Order Details, Product Details, Customer Details, Unfulfilled Orders, Refunded Orders, and Date.
 The Orders Fact table is the central fact table linked to all the dimension tables and the Product Fact table is used to make product insights as the product names on Shopify differ from that on the Product Details table.